The Beatles and Contemporary Christian Music

 In the song “God” (1970), Lennon sang: “I don’t believe in Bible.
 I don’t believe in Jesus.
 I just believe in me, Yoko and me, that’s reality.”

-Lennon’s extremely popular song “IMAGINE” (1971) promotes atheism.
+Lennon’s extremely popular song “IMAGINE” (1971) promotes atheism and a global New Age unity.
 The lyrics say: “Imagine there’s no heaven … No hell below us, above us only sky … no religion too/ You may say I’m a dreamer, but I’m not the only one/ I hope some day you’ll join us, and the world will live as one.”

 How many millions of people throughout the world have followed John Lennon in this delusive dream?
-Death will show that this dream is the most horrible nightmare imaginable.
+Death will prove that this dream is actually the most horrible nightmare imaginable.

-The Beatles have done more to further the Devil’s program in this generation than any other music group.
-It is unconscionable for a Christian to pay homage to these people and to their demonically-inspired music, thereby encouraging Christian young people to think that rock & roll is harmless.
+The Beatles have done more to further the devil’s program in these last days than any other music group.
+It is unconscionable for a Christian to pay homage to these people and to their demonically-inspired music, thereby encouraging Christian young people to think that rock & roll is innocent fun.

-The Beatles continue to exercise a vast influence, and young people need to be warned to stay away from them and from the world of licentious rock and roll that the Beatles helped to create.
+The Beatles continue to exercise a vast influence, and young people need to be warned to stay away from them and from the world of licentious rock and roll and pagan New Age philosophy that the Beatles promoted.

 “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
 And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?
 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you” (2 Cor.
 6:14-17).